clarkgrubb/home/README.rst

 Since I use tab completion, I choose names that are uniquely specified by their first two letters.
 But note that desktops create two directories ``Documents`` and ``Downloads`` which require three letters to uniquely specify.

 Windows some home directory subdirectories which break the no-space rule and the unique-two-letter-prefix rule, e.g. ``My Documents``, ``My Pictures``.
-One can rename these directories, but to avoid problems does one have to fiddle with the registry?
+One can rename these directories, but since they are `Special Folders <http://en.wikipedia.org/wiki/Special_folder>`_, one should also update the registry for the benefit of applications using the Special Folder API to get the paths.

 ::

     HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders

+Also, the Explorer may keep separate names for these files, so one may need to change the file names at both the command line and in the Explorer.

 What follows is some home subdirectories which I create or which get created for me.